 But still I soldier on, year after year, attempting to point out the silliness that surrounds us.

-Christ’s Mass (Mass being what a protestant refers to as a ‘sermon’) was thereby invented, placing a holiday that directly coincided with celebrations already being held on the shortest day of the year, accurate calculations of which could be made (and were and still are essential for agriculture) with the crude technologies of the time.
+Christ’s Mass (Mass being what a protestant refers to as a sermon or a church service) was thereby invented, placing a holiday that directly coincided with celebrations already being held on the shortest day of the year, accurate calculations of which could be made (and were and still are essential for agriculture) with the crude technologies of the time.

 This sort of silliness knows no bounds.
 The Son attended a charter school that was hosted at a Catholic Church for a few years while he was in grade school and they used the phrase Holiday Party to describe their Christmas Party.
 If there is one group that should be using the word Christmas it’s the Catholics.
 They certainly didn’t hesitate to tell him all about god in that school, which was the main reason his attendance there was brief.
 I can’t imagine why they wouldn’t just say Christmas.